ltpitt/python-movie-trailer-website/README.md

 ### Contribution guidelines ###

-* Writing tests
-* Code review
-* Other guidelines
+* If you have any idea or suggestion contact directly the Repo Owner

 ### Who do I talk to? ###

-* Repo owner or admin
+* ltpitt -> Repo Owner
-* Other community or team contact